SUSE-Enceladus/keg/doc/source/data_modules.rst

 When building the dictionary, `keg` will parse all input files referenced in the `profiles` section and merge them into the main dictionary.
-The folliwing section describes the structure used in the data section.
+The following section describes the structure used in the data section.

 Data Module Dictionary Structure
 --------------------------------

-This section describes the input paramaters used by the data modules.
+This section describes the input parameters used by the data modules.

 .. note::